MicrosoftDocs/win32/desktop-src/PerfCtrs/performance-counters-counter-complex-type.md

 <tr class="odd">
 <td>symbol</td>
 <td>[<strong>man:CSymbolType</strong>](performance-counters-csymboltype-simple-type.md)</td>
 <td>A symbolic name that identifies the counter.
-The [CTRPP](ctrpp.md) tool creates a constant that you can use when calling functions that require a counter identifier (for example, [<strong>PerfIncrementULongCounterValue</strong>](perfincrementulongcountervalue.md)).
+The [CTRPP](ctrpp.md) tool creates a constant that you can use when calling functions that require a counter identifier (for example, [<strong>PerfIncrementULongCounterValue</strong>](/windows/win32/Perflib/nf-perflib-perfincrementulongcountervalue?branch=master)).
 The name of the constant is the symbolic name.<br/></td>
 </tr>
 <tr class="even">
 <td>type</td>

 <td>The name of the counter type.
 For possible values, see the above syntax block.
 For details of each type, see [Counter Types](Http://go.microsoft.com/fwlink/p/?linkid=84422) in the Windows 2003 Deployment Guide.
-The name is case-sensitive—use lowercase. <br/></td>
+The name is case-sensitive use lowercase. <br/></td>
 </tr>
 <tr class="odd">
 <td>uri</td>